Østbanegade: History

 The layout of the street was decided in connection with the plans for the new Coast Line in 1893.
 It was named after Østbanegården (English: The East Station), now Østerport station, which opened in 1897.
 The new Free Port was inaugurated on reclaimed land on the other side of the planned railway in November 1894.
 Construction of the street began in 1895.
 The street first crossed the former glacis outside Kastellet and then followed the old coast line to the Old Limery.
-Further it passed Øresund Chemical Factories which had opened in 1859 after professor Hans Peter Jørgen and Julius Thomsen had established a process for manufacturing soda from cryolite, obtained from the west coast of Greenland.
+Farther, it passed Øresund Chemical Factories, which had opened in 1859 after professor Hans Peter Jørgen and Julius Thomsen had established a process for manufacturing soda from cryolite, obtained from the west coast of Greenland.
 The plant existed until 1990.

 Notable buildings and residents

 Glacispalæet (No. 1, literally "The Glacis Mansion") was built between 1900 and 1903 to a design by Andreas Clemmesen.
 It formerly served as headquarters of the engineering company Monberg & Thorsen.
 No. 5-7 (Glacispalais, 1903) and No. 9 are stately residential buildings.
 The street then passes Trondhjems Plads, a garden square which occupies a rectangular space between Østbanegade and Trondhjemsgade.
 It affords views of the rear side of Domus Medica.
 Glacisgården at No. 11 was designed by Aage Langelannd-Mathiesen and completed in 1904.
-It is a rare example of influence from vienese Jugendstyle on Danish architecture.
-Gefion and Gylfe (No. 19 and 21) are two apartment buildings connected by am archway across Mandalsgade.
-It was completed in 1902 to a design by Philip Smidth.
+It is a rare example of influence from Viennese Jugendstyle on Danish architecture.
+Gefion and Gylfe (No. 19 and 21) are two apartment buildings connected by an archway across Mandalsgade.
+They were completed in 1902 to a design by Philip Smidth.

 Østerbro Fire Station (No. 99) was designed by Ludvig Fenger and completed in 1901.